 Before Jesus came, the spiritual leaders of Israel were the Levites.
-In Numbers 18:8-32 we read that God's plan was for the rest of Israel to provide for the material needs of the Levites, so they could have adequate time to provide spiritual ministry for everyone.
+In Numbers 18:8-32 we read that God's plan was for the rest of Israel to provide for the material needs of the Levites so they could have adequate time to provide spiritual ministry for everyone.

 When Jesus was here, he never demanded anyone to provide for his needs.
 Yet many of his followers voluntarily did so.
-Jesus did give instructions for us people to invest in treasures in heaven (Matthew 6:19-20) and not in treasures on earth.
+Jesus gave instructions for people to invest in treasures in heaven (Matthew 6:19-20) and not in treasures on earth.
+One way Jesus' followers could do that was to give toward his needs.